 - Travel Purse: Quan found hers for $5 at the Chinatown in Flushing, Queens, but there’s a similar one on Amazon: Dakine Women’s Jive Shoulder Bag Daybreak One Size Her main criteria was an outside zip pocket for easy passport access and a light weight washable material.

 - Fanny pack – Quan got hers for free from a friend so will try to bring fanny packs back!
 For day hikes she likes to have a fanny pack which allows easy access to her phone for taking photos.

 - A fold away day pack: LeSportsac Classic Medium Travel Tote, Midnight Tropical This is for when we’re doing sight seeing in cities or to pack for a day at the beach.

-- Money Belt: We will be traveling to several remote places that require us to hold large amounts of cash so we wanted a third place to stash large bills.
+- Travel Money Belt & Passport Holder: We each have one.
+We will be traveling to several remote places that require us to hold large amounts of cash so we wanted a third place to stash large bills.

 - Travel Lock: Travel Combination Cable Lock to lock our valuables into our backpack when we do day outings.

 Even after taking this photo, we did another round of minimizing so here is where we landed for a woman’s RTW pack: